stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Is it normal for attempts to open your site, to be met with One more step +capcha test? or a BS speedbump?" by @[TotsTeeter](https://twitter.com/TotsTeeter/status/1061732565185261568)

 "Dear CloudFlare, You've some devs who're good people, but as a company you're ruining the Internet.
 Fuck you." by @[isislovecruft](https://twitter.com/isislovecruft/status/716383968799682560)

+"The VRChat client keep requesting API and get 403 Forbidden because it cannot pass Cloudflare check (since VRChat client is actually robot, not human)." by @[YFangzhou](https://twitter.com/YFangzhou/status/1118506991217889281)

 "Before blaming torproject for _your_ censorship—where's your data showing "abusive" traffic from Tor is higher than from non-Tor?" by @[isislovecruft](https://twitter.com/isislovecruft/status/716691471450169344)